Protests against Daniel Ortega: December

 Protests began on 24 December 2014 with clashes ensuing, with campesino protesters being arrested and allegedly beaten by Nicaraguan authorities, with 47 of the protesters and their leaders being arrested.
 It was reported that the government was searching each home in the area to find those who participated in the protests.
 On 26 December, protesters demonstrated outside of El Chipote Prison and were confronted by Sandinista Youth on motorcycles, with some protesters being released later that day.
 On 30 December 6 of the campesino leaders were released from El Chipote Prison.

 Members of the Independent Liberal Party also began protesting every Wednesday demanding electoral law reforms.
-According to Nicaraguan sociologist Manuel Ortega Hegg, the protests against President Ortega "involve a wider range of groups, like campesinos" who were formally allied with Ortega, along with "many who are sympathetic to the government", noting that those who are demonstrating are from "beyond political parties."
+According to Nicaraguan sociologist Manuel Ortega Hegg, the protests against Ortega "involve a wider range of groups, like campesinos" who were formally allied with Ortega, along with "many who are sympathetic to the government", noting that those who are demonstrating are from "beyond political parties."
 He further states that since Nicaraguans were left out of the dialogue, that "their only recourse is to take to the streets."